immunespace/scintegrator/docs/usage.md

 ## Introduction

 <!-- TODO nf-core: Add documentation about anything specific to running your pipeline.
 For general topics, please point to (and add to) the main nf-core website. -->
+scintegrator is a pipeline designed to facilitate the integration of single-cell RNA sequencing (scRNA-seq) datasets using the Scanpy framework.
+It supports various integration methods, quality control, and downstream analysis, providing an efficient and reproducible workflow for scRNA-seq data analysis.

 ## Samplesheet input